georg-jung/SharpIppNext/README.md

 ## License

-SharpIpp is provided as-is under the MIT license.
-See [LICENSE.txt](LICENSE.txt) for details.
+SharpIppNext is provided as-is under the MIT license.